abechens/abechens.github.io/index.md

 ## Welcome to my page!
 My name is Arne Bechensteen, and I am currently an R&D engineer at [Kongsberg Maritime](https://www.kongsberg.com/no/maritime/) in Horten, Norway.
-Ph.D. student in the [Morpheme team](https://team.inria.fr/morpheme/) in Sophia Antipolis, France.

 ### Bio